splunk/splunk-operator/docs/AppFramework.md

 Utilizing the App Framework requires:

 * An Amazon S3 or S3-API-compliant remote object storage location.
 App framework requires read-only access to the path containing the apps.
-* The remote object storage credentials via a secret or role.
+* The remote object storage credentials via a secret, or an IAM role.
 * Splunk Apps and Add-ons in a .tgz or .spl archive format.
 * Connections to the remote object storage endpoint need to be secure using a minimum version of TLS 1.2.